mdalikazi/RealEstateApp/README.md

     - Gson (https://github.com/google/gson)
     In my opinion, Gson is THE go-to library to consume or create JSON.

-* There are 2 layouts for the property list items: basic and premium.
+* 2 layouts for the property list items: basic and premium.

 * Tablet landscape mode is supported with master-detail workflow.
 A fragment will show property details.
   When in portrait mode, an activity will show the property details.

 * Tests
-    - I have written a simple test for all the parcelable data classes.
+    - A simple test for all the parcelable data classes.
 With more time, I would write tests covering most of the app.

-* Further considerations
-    - With more time, I would add
-        - Google maps feature to get directions to property address
-        - If pictures were different, I would have added a ViewPager to card items especially for premium listings

-* Git flow
-	- I have used the standard recommended git flow method (pull requests, rebasing etc.).
-You can see the history of the workflow.

 ### Who do I talk to? ###

 * Repo owner or admin
 Ali Kazi
-mdalikazi@gmail.com
 [LinkedIn](linkedin.com/in/mdalikazi)